Buy the complete set and save approximately $60 if purchased separately

 (video coming soon)

-And also get detailed step by step instructions from my training manual availabe here:
+And also get detailed step by step instructions from my training manual available here:

 *COINS AND RINGS NOT INCLUDED*